mehulagg/gitlab/doc/development/multi_version_compatibility.md

 ## I've identified a potential backwards compatibility problem, what can I do about it?

-### Co-ordinate
+### Coordinate

-For major, or minor version updates of Rails, or Puma, you are encouraged to:
+For major or minor version updates of Rails or Puma:

 - Engage the Quality team to thoroughly test the MR.
 - Notify the `@gitlab-org/release/managers` on the MR prior to merging.